BosNaufal/vue2-autocomplete/README.md

 #### label (String)
 Same as anchor but it's used for subtitle or description of list

+#### options (Array)
+Manual pass an Array of list options to the autocomplete.

+#### filterByAnchor (Boolean: true)
+When you're using options props, you can have autocomplete to filter your data.
+Or you can just show your data directly without any filter from autocomplete.
+The options will be filtered by anchor and it according to the user input.

 #### debounce (Number)
 Delay time before do the ajax for the data